 National Flood Insurance Program Workshop on Oct.
 24, 2016

 The Hydrology Study is a scientific study of Fall River, Black Canyon Creek, Dry Gulch and the Big Thompson River to further understand flood flows.
 This data will serve as the basis of flood mitigation projects, help the Town receive grants, and be used for the new floodplain maps.

 View the completed Nonstructural Flood Mititgation Assessment report to learn more about floodproofing.

-The Town is working with an elite U.S. Army Corps of Engineers team known as the "Silver Jackets" to identify flood mitigation measures for downtown buildings.
-Through this program, the Silver Jackets will make recommendations for best flood mitigation measures, such as floodproofing, for these individual buildings.
+The Town worked with an elite U.S. Army Corps of Engineers team known as the "Silver Jackets" to identify flood mitigation measures for downtown buildings.
+Through this program, the Silver Jackets made recommendations for best flood mitigation measures, such as floodproofing, for these individual buildings.
 Study recommendations are not required to be implemented.
 However, doing so can reduce flood risk and future property damage, and may be beneficial when new floodplain maps are adopted.

 Letter to downtown businesses about the program (pdf)

 The term "100-year flood" is used in an attempt to simplify the definition of a flood that statistically has a 1% chance of occurring in any given year.
 So, a 100-year floodplain includes all areas that have a 1% chance of experiencing flooding in any given year.
 However, this doesn't mean that a flood will only happen once every 100 years - the frequency of flooding is all up to chance.

 Is Estes Park’s flood mitigation program related to the Downtown Estes Loop project?